1934 Quarter Value (2026 Guide): Errors List, “D” & No Mint Mark Worth

 The Easy Way to Know Your 1934 Quarter Value

-Your 1934 quarter’s value depends on its mint mark and variety—Philadelphia issues start around $8-$13 in average condition, while Denver quarters command slightly higher prices, with top-grade examples reaching thousands and notable varieties like the Doubled Die or Heavy Motto commanding significant premiums.
-Identifying motto varieties (Light, Medium, or Heavy), assessing condition grades, and researching current market values traditionally requires extensive numismatic knowledge and time-consuming reference checks.
+Your 1934 quarter’s value depends on its mint mark and variety—Philadelphia issues start around $8–$13 in average condition, while Denver quarters command higher prices, and top-grade or variety examples can reach thousands.
+Identifying motto varieties, assessing grades, and cross-referencing population reports traditionally requires significant numismatic knowledge.

 The CoinValueChecker App simplifies this process with advanced image recognition technology—simply photograph your 1934 quarter to instantly receive accurate variety identification, grade estimates, and real-time market valuations.